farshed/farshed.github.io/src/content/blog/borderline-internals.md

 ---
 title: 'Borderline Internals'
-description: 'A deep dive into the core issues of Borderline Personality Disorder (BPD).'
+description: 'A look at some of the core issues of Borderline Personality Disorder (BPD).'
 pubDate: 'September 24 2023'
 ---